Free school-matching service

 Total Cost — Not Just Tuition

-Ask each school about CLP test fees, drug screen, DOT physical (note: paper med cards are no longer accepted — your examiner must be on the FMCSA National Registry of Certified Medical Examiners), license fees, and any third-party skills test fees if applicable.
+Ask each school about CLP test fees, drug screen, DOT physical, license fees, and any third-party skills test fees if applicable.
 Compare the all-in number across schools, not just sticker price.

 • 4